nazimboudeffa/openfootballmanager/README.md

 PS : We also have taken open opensoccermanager.com to be sure that we stay on the right idea

-JUST THINK THAT THIS SITE IS FOR EVERYONE
+JUST THINK THAT THIS SITE IS FOR EVERYONE and respectful to the law